Susana González Rosado

-Dalia Susana González Rosado (born March 12, 1973) is an Ecuadorian politician, currently the Prefect of Guayas Province.
+Dalia Susana González Rosado (born March 12, 1973) is an Ecuadorian politician, former Prefect of Guayas Province.
 She is a professional journalist with a licentiate in Social Communication and master's degree in International Political Science and Diplomacy.

 Biography

 Susana González Rosado was born Guayaquil on March 12, 1973.
 She is the daughter of Efraín González and Susana Rosado, and has five siblings.

 She started working at age 14 as an assistant manager of a company during afternoons, while studying in the morning.
 She obtained a bachelor's degree at the Hispano-American College, and later completed her studies at Laica Vicente Rocafuerte University.
 She earned a master's degree in International Sciences and Diplomacy at the Antonio Parra Velasco Institute of Diplomacy at the University of Guayaquil in 2005.

 She has been married to Spanish businessman Antonio Sola Ortigosa since 2012.

 Political career

 During the government of Alfredo Palacio, González Rosado served as vice-minister of the Ministry of Foreign Trade, dictating guidelines for the formulation of programs and projects, executing policies, plans, and studies for the development of competitive foreign trade and industry, and the approval and legalization of share rights.
 She was also political adviser to mayor Jaime Nebot from 2007 to 2009.